 The University of Maryland Prevention Research Center (UMD-PRC)

-A team of highly qualified and engaged researchers at the University of Maryland School of Public Health, along with researchers from many other schools and programs across the University of Maryland College Park campus, is driving the UMD-PRC effort.
-The researchers work closely with a broad array of community advisors from many different stakeholder groups (lgbtq+ persons, allies, investigators, providers, and policymakers) to plan and implement all research, training, and service activities.
+Our team of highly qualified and engaged researchers at the University of Maryland School of Public Health, along with researchers from other schools and programs across the University of Maryland College Park campus, drives the UMD-PRC effort.
+The researchers work closely with a broad array of community advisors from many different stakeholder groups (lgbtq+ persons, allies, investigators, providers and policymakers) to plan and implement all research, training and service activities.

 The UMD-PRC aims to:

 - Address gaps in understanding of LGBTQ+ mental health and health care, and related topics such as HIV, substance use and healthy relationship dynamics.